Alfredo Cospito: Kneecapping of Adinolfi

 On 7 May 2012, Cospito and his accomplice, Nicola Gai, rode on a motorbike to the house of Roberto Adinolfi, executive of the Italian nuclear power company Ansaldo Nucleare.
-The pair shot Adinolfi in the leg three times, fracturing his knee, known as 'kneecapping'.
-A four-page communiqué sent to Corriere della Sera newspaper claiming responsibility for the shooting on behalf of the 'Olga Cell of the FAI/FRI' (tIalian: Federazione Anarchica Informale, FAI), taking its name in solidarity with imprisoned Conspiracy of Fire Nuclei member Olga Ikondomidou, several other attacks have been taken place under the moniker.
-The shooting and continued threats against the Italian state tax collection agency, Equitalia[it], prompted the Italian then Interior Minister Annamaria Cancellieri to assign 18,000 police officers to security detail following the attack.
+The pair shot Adinolfi in the leg three times, fracturing his knee in an action known as kneecapping.
+A four-page communiqué sent to Corriere della Sera newspaper claimed responsibility for the shooting on behalf of the Olga Cell of the FAI (Italian: Federazione Anarchica Informale, FAI), taking its name in solidarity with imprisoned Conspiracy of Fire Nuclei member Olga Ikondomidou.

-In the early hours of the morning of 14 September 2012 Cospito was arrested with Gai in Turin.
-The pair were linked to the crime via surveillance footage, wiretaps and textual analysis of the communiqué and were found guilty, sentenced to ten years and eight months.
-Nicola Gai was released in 2020.
+In the early hours of the morning of 14 September 2012, Cospito was arrested with Gai in Turin.
+The pair were linked to the crime via surveillance footage, wiretaps and textual analysis of the communiqué and were found guilty; they were each sentenced to ten years and eight months in jail.
+During the trial, Cospito and Gai claimed responsibility for the attack, with Cospito stating; "On a splendid May morning I took action and in those few hours I fully enjoyed life.
+For once I left fear and self-blame behind and challenged the unknown.
+In a Europe dotted with nuclear power plants, one of the main culprits of the nuclear disaster to come has fallen at my feet."
+Gai was released in 2020.

 Bombing of Carabinieri barracks

-While serving his sentence, Cospito received an additional 20 year term for the 2006 bombing of a Carabinieri cadet barracks near Turin.
-His partner Anna Beniamino was also convicted, receiving a sentence of 16 and a half years.
-The bombing was planned with a booby-trap technique, with two explosive devices: a minor one to lure cadets out, and a second one with a much higher potential (500 grams of black powder, along with bolts, screws and stones) timed to explode 15 minutes later, to kill them.
-The court found that only by chance the two explosions resulted in no casualties.
+While serving his sentence, Cospito received an additional 20-year term for the 2006 bombing of a Carabinieri cadet barracks near Turin.
+His partner Anna Beniamino was also convicted, receiving a sentence of 16 1/2 years.
+The attack was claimed under the acronym Animal and Tremendous Revolt/Informal Anarchist Federation (RAT/FAI) in a letter sent to the Corriere della Sera.
+The bombing was planned with a booby-trap technique, with two explosive devices: a minor one which went off first, and a second one with a much higher potential (500 grams of black powder along with bolts, screws and stones) timed to explode 15 minutes later to kill, according to investigators.
+In the opinion of the court, it was only by luck that nobody had died.

-The Supreme Court of Cassation changed the sentence to "political massacre", upgrading it from 20 years in prison to life without parole because, although no one has been killed in the attack, the bomb could potentially harm people.
-The FAI declared it was an attack against "the infamous Italian Republic and the equally infamous anniversary of the Carabinieri.
+The Supreme Court of Cassation later changed the sentence to "massacre against the state", upgrading it from 20 years in prison to life without parole.
+This crime, enacted by Mussolini was previously punished with the death penalty.
+The FAI declared the bombing was an attack against "the infamous Italian Republic and the equally infamous anniversary of the Carabinieri.
 We hit the Carabinieri school in Fossano to make them understand from an early age what admiration their criminal military career provokes in us, the exploited."